NOTE: Distributing iOS apps in-house requires an Apple Enterprise Developer license.

 Enterprise App Distribution Android

-Allow Installation of Apps from Unknown Sources
+Method 1: Allow Installation of Apps from Unknown Sources

-The simplest method to install an Android app is to enable “Unknown sources” option in Security (Android 4.0 or above) or Application (Android 3.0 or below) in Settings.
+The simplest method to install an Android app is to enable the “Unknown sources” option in Security (Android 4.0 or above) or Application (Android 3.0 or below) in Settings.
 After this option is checked in Settings, any apps can be installed from within the Android device.

-Install Android App from PC
+Method 2: Install Android App from PC

 There are some software that allows installing applications from a computer to an Android device.
 Such software requires an ADB (Android Debug Bridge) plug-in installed on the computer for the software to install apps on a device.
 After installing the software and plug-in, connect the Android device to a computer, open the app installation software and choose an app package that is already present on the computer.
 The app will be installed automatically.

-The above-mentioned methods are simpler to get into Android device, for both the users, and for malware.
+The above-mentioned methods are simpler to get into Android device, for both the users and for malware.
 A recent Trojan, known as Ghost Push caused millions of Android devices to malfunction in less than a year.
 This virus was first found in September 2015 and stands as one of the top viruses in Android.
 Ghost Push virus spreads through apps installing from unknown sources.
 Even if we install an app from a trusted developer, there is a chance that the app is a Ghost Push virus, since a Ghost Push virus is an application from a trusted developer modified to infect the devices.
 When Ghost Push first installs on a device, it roots the device and installs adware on the root.
 So, they cannot be deleted, even with a factory reset.

-Google Play for Work
+Method 3: Google Play for Work

 The third method can be considered as a safe method, as the apps are transferred through a Play Store, known as Google Play for Work.
-Google Play for Work is available for free on all device running Android for Work.
+Google Play for Work is available for free on all devices running Android for Work.
 Android for Work is an app that was built to introduce Mobile Device Management and helps secure corporate data while leaving the users’ personal data untouched.

 With Google Play for Work, it is possible to purchase bulk apps from the store and distribute it to employees or upload corporate-specific app.
 To upload a corporate-specific app to Google Play for Work, a developer account is needed.
 After creating a developer account, users are to be added and roles are needed to be specified.
 Only an administrator can send an app to Google Play for Work.
 There can be more than one admins.
 Now, access the Google Play Developer Console, add an app, check the “Restrict Distribution” box, so that the app is available only for the specified users.
 Upload the app if the app is a Google-hosted private app.